dyne/dohd/README.md

 - check 'Enable DNS over HTTPS'
 - Enable 'custom' option
 - specify the URL of your DoH server
+- Optional: set the Trusted Recursive Resolver (TRR) mode via 'about:settings' under `network_trr_mode`.
+Possible values:
+   - 0 - _Off_ (default). use standard native resolving only (don't use TRR at all)
+   - 1 -  _Reserved_. (do not use)
+   - 2 -  _First_.
+Use TRR first, and only if the name resolve fails use the native resolver as a fallback.
+   - 3 -  _Only_.
+Only use TRR, never use the native resolver.
+   - 4 -  _Reserved_. (do not use)
+   - 5 -  _Off by choice_.
+This is the same as 0 but marks it as done by choice and not done by default.

+More info available on [wiki.mozilla.org](https://wiki.mozilla.org/Trusted_Recursive_Resolver).

 ### Disclaimer